- What is inventory control?

 - How to optimise stock levels and improve warehouse performance

 However, effective inventory control is the key to success.
-Managing your inventory will minimise financial risk, help your business meet customer expectations by ensuring timely delivery of goods and ensure you are keeping an optimal supply of stock.
+Managing your inventory will minimise financial risk, help your business meet customer expectations by ensuring the timely delivery of goods and ensure you are keeping an optimal supply of stock.

 What Is Inventory Control?